$ oc rollout latest dc/<name>

 $ oc set triggers --help

-A deployment is completed by a pod that consumes resources (memory and CPU) on a node.
+A deployment is completed by a pod that consumes resources (memory, CPU, and ephemeral storage) on a node.
 By default, pods consume unbounded node resources.
 However, if a project specifies default container limits, then pods consume resources up to those limits.

 You can also limit resource use by specifying resource limits as part of the deployment strategy.
 Deployment resources can be used with the Recreate, Rolling, or Custom deployment strategies.